Tour through your own life

-Another key trend is "Mobivilisation", the mobile Internet as a driver for progress and participation.
-The Austrian Airlines Group is already expecting 2011 to check in every second passenger via smartphone.
-2015 should be 60 percent.
+Another key trend is “Mobivilisation”, the mobile internet as a driver for progress and participation.
+The Austrian Airlines Group expects every second passenger to check in by smartphone in 2011.
+In 2015 it should be 60 percent.

-The authors also attach great importance to the "Pervasive Web" trend: sensor technology, RFID technology and Internet connectivity are becoming possible in (almost) all places.
-A pioneer in wireless networking in the workplace is the office logistics specialist Thax, which combines paper files with digital documents.
+The authors also attribute great importance to the “Pervasive Web” trend: sensor technology, RFID technology and Internet connectivity are possible at (almost) all locations.
+A pioneer in wireless networking at the workplace is the office logistics specialist Thax, who links paper files with digital documents.

-Numerous well-founded practical examples as well as illustrative infographics (eg "The matrix of media change" or "Internet user typologies in comparison") underpin the remarks of the author team and provide an outlook into the net world of tomorrow.
+Numerous well-founded practical examples as well as vivid infographics (eg “The Matrix of Media Change” or “Internet User Typologies in Comparison”) underpin the explanations of the authoring team and provide an outlook into the network world of tomorrow.
 The study concludes with five theses on digital networks.
 All terms introduced in the study are explained in detail in a glossary.

 More knowledge - PDF download, eCourses or personal advice